December 11th is known as Mountain Day as well as UNICEF Birthday.

 Everyone who was born on December 11 shares the star sign of Sagittarius.

-If today is important to you in any way, then you should check out these facts and events that happened on December 11
+If today is important to you in any way, then you should check out these facts and events that happened on December 11th throughout history.

 Did you know that on this day in 1866, the first yacht race across the Atlantic Ocean began?
 The idea started as a drunken bet between some wealthy Americans a couple of months before.

-Keep reading for more facts about December 11
+Keep reading for more interesting facts about December 11th in history!

 Climate activist Greta Thunberg was named Time magazine’s Person of the Year.